 Each SIH program must identify a student who will serve as a liaison between Residence Life and Housing and the program.

-The House Manager helps administer the program outlined in the SIH charter and goals.
-In addition the house manager participates in house opening and closing at the beginning and end of each semester, maintains an accurate and current roster of students enrolled in the program, and reports facility and safety concerns as needed, and works with the Residence Life and Housing office to run a House Event each semester.
+The House Liaison(s) helps administer the program outlined in the SIH charter and goals.
+In addition the house liaison(s) maintains an accurate and current roster of students within the house, reports facility and safety concerns as needed, and works with the Residence Life and Housing office to run a House Event each semester.

 Each SIH group should identify and continually work with a faculty or staff advisor to execute programs, plan goals, and expectations and seek mentoring/advice relating to the House program.